 Low-Speed Vehicle Access to Roadways

 A low-speed vehicle is defined as a four-wheeled motor vehicle, other than an all-terrain vehicle, that is capable of reaching speeds of at least 20 miles per hour (mph) but not greater than 25 mph, has a gross vehicle weight rating of less than 3,000 pounds, and meets the safety standards in Title 49 of the U.S. Code of Federal Regulations, section 571.500.
-A low-speed vehicle may operate only on secondary highways with a posted speed limit of up to 35 mph, but may cross a highway with posted speed limits over 35 mph at an intersection.
+A low-speed vehicle may only operate on secondary highways with a posted speed limit of up to 35 mph but may cross a highway with posted speed limits over 35 mph at an intersection.
 A low-speed vehicle must be registered and licensed in the same manner as a passenger vehicle and is subject to the same insurance requirements applicable to other motor vehicles.
 Homemade low-speed vehicles, retrofitted golf carts, or any other similar vehicles do not qualify as low-speed vehicles.
-(Reference South Carolina Code of Laws 56-1-10, 56-2-100 to 56-2-130, and 56-5-820)

 Public Utility Definition

 An entity that operates an electric vehicle (EV) charging station is not considered a public utility.
 Electricity must be procured from authorized electric utility, and the EV charging stations must be immobile.

 The Joint Committee on the Electrification of Transportation (Committee) must study the challenges and opportunities associated with transportation electrification and make recommendations to the General Assembly.
 The Committee must investigate the following areas:

 - The environmental, economic, and customer challenges associated with electric vehicles (EVs);